ttbarnes/dry-cypress-examples/README.md

 ## Prerequisite

-- Node version 18 or higher with corresponding npm.
+- Node version 22.8.0 or higher with corresponding npm.
-- Run `npm install` or `yarn install` in the root directory.
+- Run `npm install` in the root directory.
+Yarn should also work.

 ## Running locally